Health-Informatics-UoN/carrot/README.md

 <div align="center">
   <strong>
   <h2>Streamlined Data Mapping to OMOP</h2><br />
-  <a href="https://carrot.ac.uk/">Carrot</a> is an application stack for mapping and transforming health data to the OMOP common data model, in a secure way enabling collaboration and reusability.<br />
+  <a href="https://carrot.ac.uk/">Carrot</a> is a toolset for mapping and transforming health data to the OMOP common data model, in a secure way enabling collaboration and reusability.<br />
   </strong>
 </div>